Chart Color Schemes

 Health performance in Caboolture - East is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

 Only approximately 47% (~9,376 people) have private health cover, compared to the national average of 55.3%.
-About 60.5% of residents claim to be free from medical ailments, slightly lower than the Greater Brisbane average of 61.9%.
-The area has a higher proportion of seniors aged 65 and over at 16.4% (3,267 people).
-Health outcomes among seniors present some challenges, generally aligning with the overall population's health profile.
+Around 60.5% of residents report no medical ailments, slightly lower than Greater Brisbane's 61.9%.
+The area has a notable senior population, with 16.4% (3,267 people) aged 65 and over.
+Health outcomes among seniors largely align with the general population's health profile.

 Frequently Asked Questions - Health